Albany Highway North reconstruction

 obtaining outstanding consents such as Outline Plan of Works (OPW), Building consent for retaining walls

 obtaining NZTA funding

-Construction will begin following the completion of these key tasks, and is currently programmed to begin after mid-2013 and is expected to take two years to complete.
+Construction will begin following the completion of these key tasks, and is currently programmed to begin in 2014 and is expected to take two years to complete.

 The detailed design of the Albany Highway upgrade is now substantially completed and we have been able to identify directly affected properties.

 As part of the road widening, we will need to do some work within some private properties to either: